How do I find background information and/or an opposing viewpoints for my topic?Answered By: Julie McPherson

 You can find opposing viewpoints in the following databases:

-• Opposing Viewpoints: this database collects opinion articles published in past newspapers.
+- Opposing Viewpoints: this database collects opinion articles published in past newspapers.
 Please note: The authors may have a clear bias or stake in the issue, which may be described in their brief biography.
 This doesn't mean you can't use their opinion; you can use it as an example of what the other side feels, and make sure to present the context of the position they're coming from.

-• CQ Researcher: This database is a good place to look for background information AND opposing viewpoints on current events
+- CQ Researcher: This database is a good place to look for background information AND opposing viewpoints on current events

-• Do a search using Library Search or a library database.
+- Do a search using Library Search, a specific library database, Google, or Google Scholar.
 Scroll through the titles and abstracts and look out for different viewpoints represented.
+You can use more liberal-leaning terms, such as Affordable Care Act, or more conservative-leaning language, such as Obamacare.

 The world isn't black and white, and an article's argument may not be 100 percent pro or con either.
 Don't fall into the trap of cherry-picking the strongest quote just to represent the other side; as you really delve into your topic and learn about the history and reasoning behind the different viewpoints, you'll be able to make a more nuanced, educated, and actionable argument yourself.